jmkwak/eecs485-discussion5-demo/README.md

-# eecs485f18-discussion5-demo
+# eecs485-discussion5-demo

-A hands on demo for EECS 485 Fall 2018 Discussion 5.
+A hands on demo for EECS 485 Discussion 5.

 Contents:
 1. [Objective](#objective)